davidmnoll/davidmnoll.github.io/src/posts/md/goalsAsTypes.md

 date: "2025-10-28"
 ---

-The famous Curry Howard correpsondence has spawned [copycat correspondences](https://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-sessions/propositions-as-sessions.pdf).
+The Curry Howard correpsondence has spawned [copycat correspondences](https://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-sessions/propositions-as-sessions.pdf).
 Let's do it some more.

 <details>
 <summary>First let's understand what types are and the original types as propositions correspondence.
 We can consider types as parts of computations graphs with their branches lopped off.</summary>